Skip to main content

 Course Overview

-Entry into Mechanical Engineering with Energy is by competition and selection during US773 Engineering (Common Enrty).
+Entry into BEng Mechanical Engineering with Energy is from US773 Engineering (Common Enrty).
+Students choose their preferred engineering stream at the end of first year in Common Entry.

 Mechanical Engineering with Energy offers a unique blend of career opportunities, personal fulfilment, and the chance to make positive impacts on the world by addressing energy challenges.